 Planning a trip?
-Willing to gamble and forgo the cost of travel insurance?
+Willing to gamble and forego the cost of travel insurance?
 Let me share some true horror stories, disguised to protect the victims who now, I’m willing to bet, never travel without it.

 Scary Story # 1: A USA couple are on a cruise ship off the coast of the Falkland Islands when she develops symptoms of an intestinal obstruction.
 The ship docks; a ferry transports her to an island hospital where doctors insist she should go home ASAP.
 If you have never traveled to the Falklands you may not know that airline flights to the closest countries fly only on Saturdays.
 Saturday is 5 days away.
 A helicopter can transport her to Chili where she can fly back to the United States but the couple must front $30,000.00 (yes, thirty thousand dollars) for the helicopter transport.
 Fortunately, they have international travel insurance that covers medical emergencies such as these and the husband can focus on his wife’s care and not worry about their financial affairs.